 Maybe you heard about that infamous Kelton study from 2007 that found Americans could identify more ingredients in a Big Mac than the individual Ten Commandments.

 It’s true, folks.
 Eighty percent of Americans knew there were two all-beef patties in a Big Mac — but just six in ten could identify “Thou shalt not kill” as one of the Ten Commandments.
 I know.

 I’m sorry to say my anecdotal research verifies the Kelton study.

 I know a Big Mac has two all-beef patties, special sauce, lettuce, cheese, pickles and onions — all on a sesame seed bun, no less — but I can only name eight of the Ten Commandments.
 (Don’t tell my third grade catechism teacher, Sister Nora.)

-I wonder if Sister Nora would feel better if I told her I can name all ten of my Personal Finance Ten Commandments?
-I faithfully try to follow these little nuggets of wisdom every day in order to make my personal financial life run as smoothly as possible:
+I wonder if Sister Nora would feel better if I told her I can name my Ten Personal Finance Commandments.

 1. Spend less than you earn.